HGalland/jobs.papercavalier.com/_posts/2000-01-01-team-member.md

 ---
-title: Ruby on Rails contract - Tags
+title: Ruby on Rails contract - Tagging system implementation
 published: false
 ---
 We are seeking a developer or company to work on a Ruby on Rails app that provides an administration-style interface to sales generated on Amazon by Nearfine [1], an online book dealer.
 You will deliver a number of features to improve the application's workflow, the first of which will be implementing Gmail labels-style tagging.